- For other places with the same name, see Johannesburg (disambiguation).

 - Derrick Avenue, Cyrildene near Eastgate is a local Chinatown, and has numerous excellent Asian restaurants.

 Don't ignore the CBD either, there are a handful of nice restaurants near the Market Theatre, and they are cheaper than their northern suburb cousins.
 Of course the northern suburb shopping malls are brimming with South African chain restaurants, of which the more expensive ones are also quite good, if a little soulless.
-South African cuisine features many varieties of sauces, and your food may be drowned in said sauce if you don't ask for it on the side.
+South African cuisine features many varieties of sauces, and your food may be drowned in said sauce if you don't ask for it on the side

-- Melville is neighborhood where you can find many bars and mediocre restaurants.
+- Melville is neighbourhood where you can find many bars and mediocre restaurants.
 It is close to the national broadcaster (SABC) headquarters, all the universities and many artists, academics and students live in this community.

-- Fordsburg has many Indian restaurants with authentic Indian cuisine as well as conventional franchise stores (Wimpy, Nandos, Fishmonger, Nescafe,etc.).
+- Fordsburg has many Indian restaurants with authentic Indian cuisine as well as conventional franchise stores (Wimpy, Nandos, Fishmonger, Nescafe, etc.).
 Fordsburg is close to the Oriental Plaza and can be combined with your shopping expedition.
-Fordsburg is one of the few (if any) areas of Johannesburg that has a thriving outdoor street market and pedestrian traffic at night - in a relative sense.
+Fordsburg is one of the few (if any) areas of Johannesburg that has a thriving outdoor street market and pedestrian traffic at night, in a relative sense.
 It's a small area and pedestrian traffic is light, but at least present.
 The area is more busy on Friday, Saturday and Sunday nights.

 Drink